Cell structures on the blob algebra: The Fock space

-Let us finish by mentioning another application of our results.
-Recall that the Kleshchev bipartitions are those of $ \Bip_e^s $ where $ s= (d+qe, 0 ) $ and $ d+qe > n-1-e $, this is the so-called asymptotic case.
-The Kleshchev bipartitions give the simple modules when we use the Dipper-James-Murphy Specht modules to parameterize.
+Let us finish by mentioning one more application of our results.
+The (negative) Kleshchev bipartitions, see [Ja], [BJ] and references therein, are by definition the bipartitions that belong to $ \Bip_e^s $ where $ s= (d+re, 0 ) $ is chosen such that $ d+re > n-1-e $, this is the so-called (negative) asymptotic case.
+The Kleshchev bipartitions parameterize the simple modules for ${\mathcal H}_n $ when we use the dual Specht modules to parameterize, that is when we use the $M_n(\lambda) $'s.

 The question raised in [RH] of determining the Kleshchev bipartition $ \lambda =(l_1, l_2) $ that corresponds to the simple $ b_n $-module with parameter $ \tau=(t_1, t_2) $ can now be solved by applying Kashiwara's operators to the crystal graphs of the Fock spaces.
 Consider as an example $ e = 3, m = 2 $.
 Then $ s= (-1, 0 ) $.
-In the crystal graph of $ {\cal M } ( -1, 0) $ we have
+In the crystal graph of $ {\mathcal M } ( -1, 0) $ we have

-whereas the same sequence of crystal operators sends $ (\emptyset, \emptyset ) $ to $ ((6,3), (1)) $ in $ {\cal M } ( 11, 0) $.
+whereas the same sequence of crystal operators sends $ (\emptyset, \emptyset ) $ to $ ((6,3), (1)) $ in $ {\mathcal M } ( 11, 0) $.

 Jacon has constructed in [Ja] an algorithm for converting between such crystal graphs.
 The following tables have been calculated using an implementation of his algorithm in the GAP system.
-They convert between the bipartitions in $ \Bip_1(10) $ and the corresponding Kleshchev bipartitions, denoted $ \KBip_1(10) $.
+They convert between the bipartitions in $ \Bip_1(10) $ and the corresponding Kleshchev bipartitions, that we denote $ \KBip_1(10) $.

+It can be seen that the correspondence between $ \Bip_1(10)$ and $ \KBip_1(10)$ works as the identity in the top $ m$ lines of all of these tables.
+This is a consequence of the following last result.